VivekThazhathattil/dekadico/README.md

 ### Features

 - Minimal, no clutter display
-- Customizable time delay between numbers
+- Customizable time delay between spoken numbers
 - No overall time restrictions
 - Easy to use recall system
+- Increment/Decrement time delays on the fly, to adjust to your current memorizing speed

 ### Running the Program

 This program is only available for android devices.
-An effort to bring this to FDroid software repository is underway.
+It is readily avaiable for installation from [FDroid](https://f-droid.org/packages/com.example.spokennumbers/) Repository or from Github [releases](https://github.com/VivekThazhathattil/dekadico/releases).

 ### Problems?